Photos by T. Charles Erickson

 In a production drenched in black, and glinting with blood red and dazzling white, MACBETH reveals itself to be Shakespeare's most powerful and darkest nightmare; a terrifying parable for our own time in which we, too, are urged to take more and more chances, whatever the consequences.
 Shakespeare has the answer: MACBETH is the consequence.
 We must beware!"

-Ethan Hawke, in the title role, is the star and co-author of the current hit film, "Before Midnight."
+Ethan Hawke, in the title role, is the star and co-author of the hit film, "Before Midnight."
 He is well known to LCT audiences from both HENRY IV (Hotspur) and THE COAST OF UTOPIA (Michael Bakunin).
-Anne-Marie Duff, as Lady Macbeth, is one of England's finest actresses and makes her American debut with this production.
+Anne-Marie Duff, as Lady Macbeth, is one of England's finest actresses and made her American debut with this production.
 In addition to HENRY and UTOPIA, both of which brought him the Tony Award, Jack O'Brien has directed THE NANCE and THE INVENTION OF LOVE among many LCT shows, plus HAIRSPRAY (another Tony!), THE FULL MONTY, DIRTY ROTTEN SCOUNDRELS and many more.